owenshen24/golb/contents/muse/Neural-Networks-1.md

 <script defer src="https://cdn.jsdelivr.net/npm/katex@0.11.0/dist/contrib/auto-render.min.js" integrity="sha384-kWPLUVMOks5AQFrykwIup5lo0m3iMkkHrD0uJ4H5cjeGihAutqP0yW0J6dpFiVkI" crossorigin="anonymous"
     onload="renderMathInElement(document.body);"></script>

-This post will explain how to write a neural network in Python using numpy.
+This post will explain how to write a neural network in Python.
 I am obviously not the first person to do this.
 Almost all of the code is here adapted from Michael Nielsen's fantastic online book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/chap2.html).
 [Victor Zhou also has a great tutorial in Python](https://victorzhou.com/series/neural-networks-from-scratch/).
 Why am I trying to do the same?
 Partially, it's for my own benefit, cataloging my code so I can refer back to it later in a form more captivating than a mere docstring.
 Also partially, I think I can share a few intuitions which make the backpropagation equations a lot easier to derive.

 Okay, so here's a typical picture of a neural network: